Have You Backed Up?

 If you need a backup device, look no further.
 Simply Computing has the solution for you here.

 Poll a room of Apple experts about the one topic they can’t stop talking about and many will launch into frustrated rants about how too few people back up.
-Backups are always important, since you can never predict when your Mac or iPhone will be lost or stolen, melt in a fire, or just break.
-But one time when backups are especially important is before you upgrade to a major new operating system.
+Backups are always important since you can never predict when your Mac or iPhone will be lost or stolen, melt in a fire, or just break.
+Backups are especially important before you upgrade to a major new operating system or need to take your device in for service.
 If you’re thinking “What could go wrong?” the answer is, “Lots, and wouldn’t you like to be able to revert instantly if something does?”

 What happens if you don’t back up and your Mac gets damaged such that you can’t access important data?
-This can happen when upgrading your operating system on your mac or iPhone or iPad.
+This can happen when upgrading your operating system on your Mac or iPhone or iPad.
 The installation can fail and the only solution may be to erase the drive.
 But without a backup, that means data recovery.
-That’s when things get expensive, and if you have a 2018 MacBook Pro, you have even fewer options.
+That’s when things get expensive, and if you have a 2018 MacBook Pro or later, you have even fewer options.

 Historically, it was relatively easy to remove a drive from a broken Mac and recover the data from it.
 Data recovery got harder with solid-state storage, and even more so with the introduction of the first MacBook Pro with Touch Bar, thanks to Apple’s new T2 encryption chip, which encrypts data on the drive.
 To simplify last-ditch data recovery, Apple put a special port on the MacBook Pro’s logic board and provided a custom recovery tool for Apple Authorized Service Providers.
 With the 2018 MacBook Pro, however, Apple removed that port, making data recovery nearly impossible and potentially very expensive.
 At Simply Computing, we have three tiers of data recovery - $299; $799 and $1,500, depending on the difficulty of recovery.
 With the latest Macs and iOS devices, the price is often $1,500.